AresValley/Artemis-DB/static/62/description.md

 Bluetooth can, and often does, interfere with 2.4GHz Wi-Fi channels, however the adaptive frequency hopping feature can minimise disruptions to Wi-Fi.

 Bluetooth has 80 allocated RF channels (numbered 0-79) that are 1 MHz wide.
+3 of these channels (37, 38, 39) are used as advertisement channels and can be identified easily as they typically constantly carry traffic.